lebaston100/MIDItoOBS/README.md

   - Filter/Scroll - Vertical Speed: This controls the "Vertical Speed" value for a "Scroll" Filter [-500 - 500]
   - Filter/Video Delay (Async) - Delay: This controls the "Delay" value (in ms) for a "ideo Delay (Async)" Filter [-0 - 20000]
   - Filter/Render Delay - Delay:  This controls the "Delay" value (in ms) for a "Render Delay" Filter [0 - 500]
+  - Filter/Generic Filter - Generic Setting: This can control every property of any filter, even filters added by plugins or on (global) audio sources.
+You have to specify what the setting property is called ,either by manually calling GetSourceFilterInfo via obs-websocket or by changing the default value via obs which then shows up in a list in the setup.
+You also have to specify if the data should be a Int (Whole Number) or Float (Floating Point Number)
 - Now you can either setup another button/fader by repeating the steps above(except starting the script again) or just close the window to exit the configuration

+Important note about all controls that involve a scene: In OBS scenes are also sources, so all the filter controls and TakeSourceScreenshot will also work on scenes.
+They will be part of the list that you are prompted with in the setup.

 For a detailed description of most of the commands see the [obs-websocket protocol documentation](https://github.com/Palakis/obs-websocket/blob/master/docs/generated/protocol.md)